7 Ways to Prevent Mold Growth

 - Check roofing tiles Check for loose, cracked, or damaged roofing tiles and have any damage repaired.
 If roofing tiles are loose or broken, they can let water in, causing water damage and stains from roof leakage.
 Have a professional roofer or contractor inspect your roof and repair any damage to prevent leaks and damage.

 - Inspect Windows/ledges Have a professional contractor inspect windows and ledges for leaks.
 It may be necessary to take precautions to avoid water from coming in around windows and ledges.
-Sealant may need to be applied to prevent water damage and infiltration around the windows.
+The sealant may need to be applied to prevent water damage and infiltration around the windows.

-- Avoid oversaturation Just as you do not want water to become trapped against the home due to the yard or planters coming to high on the foundation, you want to also avoid oversaturation of the yard, which can cause standing water.
-Sprinklers can be minimized near the home and should be turned off during the rain periods to prevent over watering of the yard.
+- Avoid oversaturation Just as you do not want the water to become trapped against the home due to the yard or planters coming too high on the foundation, you want to also avoid oversaturation of the yard, which can cause standing water.
+Sprinklers can be minimized near the home and should be turned off during the rain periods to prevent overwatering of the yard.
 If your sprinklers are on automatic timers, make sure to reset or reprogram them so water does not stand in the yard.

 - Frequently clear patio drains, planter drains, etc. again, this is to prevent standing water.
 Just as your gutters need to be cleared to avoid causing leaking roofs and water damage, be aware of anywhere else in your home or yard that may trap water or allow water to stand.
 Clear these areas frequently to minimize standing water and reduce the risk of water damage.